Free corrective action and capa form

 - Approval and signatures: raised by, approved by, closed by with dates.

-How to use the CAPA form
+How to use this corrective action and capa form

 Frequently asked questions